djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 # A taxonomy of bad edtech relationships

+Or
-Or - Can you break the iron triangle with bad relationships: Observations from an LMS migration
+- Can you break the iron triangle with bad relationships: Observations from an LMS migration
+- The role of relationships in breaking the iron triangle: Observations from an LMS migration

 Tie in with Dede's eating, sleeping, bonding analogy